devill71/OperatingSystem/README.md

 # OperatingSystem
 Btech 2nd year os projects

-<<<<<<< HEAD
+This project has the code of the shell equiavalent of linux for assignement lvl in classes.
-This project has the code of the shell equiavalent of linux for assignement lvl in classes This code caan can execute self made commands and system commands
+This code caan can execute self made commands and system commands.

 __Commands__
 For system commands(ls,ls-l,mkdir,etc..)we have used a function from exec family called execvp.